 In a nutshell, this is me.
 It was a miracle I stayed in school, much less finished school.
 My male role models were, for the most part, school drop-outs, alcoholics, or ruffians.
 The only art I was exposed to in my youth was body art—tattoos on human canvasses.
 I write about my life story and life philosophy

 in my book, titled I Always Wanted To Be Somebody (But, I Settled For Much More: Me).
 It is a book about what you do when you don't know what to do.
 I went from being captured by adversity to capturing beauty through my photo art.
 Currently, I am the only distributor for my book.

 I realized I liked art when I was in the second grade.
 It wasn’t until I enrolled in college that I gained the artistic know-how that was to become the foundation for my photography twenty years later.
 It was at Texas Tech University where I discovered the likes of Monet, Renoir, Dalí, Cezanne, Rembrandt, Van Gogh, Degas, and other masters.
-It was during those metamorphic years that I learned about color, design, composition, and other factors that separate art from painting.
+It was during those metamorphic years that I learned about color theory, design, composition, and other art-enhancing factors.
 Impressionism and surrealism really got my attention.

 It wasn’t until twenty years after my art days in college that I bought my first 35mm SLR.
 I didn’t even know what an SLR (single-lens reflex) camera was!
-Besides learning about f/stops, shutter speeds and exposure, I found that everything else about good photography I had already learned years before as an art student.
+Besides learning about f/stops, shutter speeds and exposure, I discovered that everything about what constitutes good photography I had already learned years before as an art student.